 such as decorative art, are developed to an exuberance seldom seen among the

+founders of the parent culture.
 In common with the Central Algonkians, the Ioway learned the art of weaving

 thread of inner basswood, cedar, and nettle fibre.
 They made knot bowls and